 Related games: Russian Solitaire makes Yukon harder by only allowing you to build down in the tableau with cards of the same suit, instead of in alternating colours, and it is an extremely popular game in its own right.
 This requirement is also in place with Alaska, but may build in ascending or descending order in the tableau, which makes it easier to win than Russian Solitaire.
 Australian Patience is another popular spin-off from Yukon, and adds a stock which is dealt one at a time, while the entire 7x4 tableau starts face up; however this can feel like it's more about careful observation than decision making.
 Many other Yukon inspired games exist, including games which add things like a reserve, storage cells, or extra decks.

-Scorpion: Special mention should be made of popular game Scorpion, which some categorize as part of the Yukon family, and the rules for moving unarranged stacks in Yukon may even originate in Scorpion.
+Scorpion: Special mention should be made of popular game Scorpion, which some categorize as part of the Yukon family.
+It requires building down by suit in the tableau like Russian Solitaire, and the rules for moving unarranged stacks in Yukon may even originate in Scorpion.
 However, Scorpion uses Spider's requirement that stacks from Ace to King of the same suit must be assembled within the tableau before being discarded.
 Scorpion variants include Wasp, Three Blind Mice, Chinese Solitaire, and others.

 == Games With Two Decks ==